commercetools/sphere-node-product-csv-sync/README.md

     --headerIndex <number>  Index of column (starting at 0) header, that defines the identity of variants to one product
 ```

-> Please note that you don't need any of the global command line options, such as `--projectKey` etc for this subcommand.
+> Please note that you don't need any of the global command line options, such as `--projectKey` etc for this sub command.